Annotating music encodings

 In contrast, stand-off annotations use Linked Data structures to annotate target elements within Web-hosted MEI documents.
 As these annotations are not housed directly within the MEI document, they must be discovered in order to be read; however, as the annotations refer directly to the MEI document in order to identify elements within it (see Targetting stand-off annotations), the targetted document can be implicitly discovered from a given annotation.

-Annotations may be generated and listed using the annotation panel.
-This panel may be accessed via the menu by selecting View->Annotation panel, via keyboard shortcut CTRL-A(or CMD-Aon a Mac), or by clicking the corresponding ‘highlighter’ icon in the panel icons area at the top-right of the interface (Fig. 1).
+Annotations may be generated and listed using the enrichment panel.
+This panel may be accessed via the menu by selecting View->Enrichment panel, via keyboard shortcut CTRL-A(or CMD-Aon a Mac), or by clicking the corresponding ‘highlighter’ icon in the panel icons area at the top-right of the interface (Fig. 1).

 'Annotation Panel' icon

-The 'annotation panel' (highlighter) icon at the top-right corner of the interface may be used to open and close the annotation panel.
+The 'enrichment panel' (highlighter) icon at the top-right corner of the interface may be used to open and close the annotation panel.

-The annotation panel has two tabs – Tools to generate annotations, and List to obtain a quick overview of the annotations currently present within your encoding.
+The enrichment panel has four tabs – Annotation Tools to generate annotations, Markup Tools to create editorial observations in and interventions to the text, Enrichment List to obtain a quick overview of the annotations currently present within your encoding and an option to log in to Solid.

 Tools for making annotations